Browser width

 Model Parameters

-The following variables and functions will be used for the initial values of the blocks.
+The following variables and constants will be used for the Initial Values of the blocks.

-• ExpTime: a block function that returns exponentially distributed random values
+• ExpTime — a pointer to a function that returns exponentially distributed random values.

 Model Behavior

-Gen.Connect(Que); // Connecting the Generator to the Queue.
+Gen.Connect(Que); // Connecting Generator to Queue.

-Que.Connect(InfSrv); // Connecting the Queue to the Infinite Server.
+Que.Connect(InfSrv); // Connecting Queue to Infinite Server.

 Complete Program Code with Input Data and Results